 where IP PARCA applicants at an Interconnection Point have requested Interconnection Point Capacity pursuant to an IP PARCA.

-in accordance with UNC processes that in aggregate exceed the existing Obligated Exit Capacity level, National Grid will consider whether it would be efficient and economic to seek to release the additional Exit Capacity required at that NTS Exit Point by the substitution of unsold Non-incremental Obligated Exit Capacity from other NTS Exit Points.
+in accordance with UNC processes that in aggregate exceed the existing Obligated Exit Capacity level, National Gas Transmission will consider whether it would be efficient and economic to seek to release the additional Exit Capacity required at that NTS Exit Point by the substitution of unsold Non-incremental Obligated Exit Capacity from other NTS Exit Points.
 This is described in Chapter 2;

-where the release of Funded Incremental Obligated Entry Capacity (in accordance with the ECR methodology statement) increases the exit capability of the NTS, National Grid will consider whether it would be efficient and economic to seek to increase the availability of Exit Capacity by the revision of Licence Baseline Exit Capacity at one or more NTS Exit Points.
+where the release of Funded Incremental Obligated Entry Capacity (in accordance with the ECR methodology statement) increases the exit capability of the NTS, National Gas Transmission will consider whether it would be efficient and economic to seek to increase the availability of Exit Capacity by the revision of Licence Baseline Exit Capacity at one or more NTS Exit Points.
 This is described in Chapter 3.

-Consistent with the Licence and UNC, NTS Exit Capacity is a commercial right that may be offered on a daily basis or multiples thereof: it does not reflect a commitment or obligation upon National Grid to undertake any investment on its network, including, but not limited to the provision of a physical connection to the NTS.
+Consistent with the Licence and UNC, NTS Exit Capacity is a commercial right that may be offered on a daily basis or multiples thereof: it does not reflect a commitment or obligation upon National Gas Transmission to undertake any investment on its network, including, but not limited to the provision of a physical connection to the NTS.

 CHAPTER 2: EXIT CAPACITY SUBSTITUTION